RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-03-22-SQLite-and-PowerShell.md

 I was looking for something similar to [Invoke-Sqlcmd2](https://github.com/RamblingCookieMonster/PowerShell/blob/master/Invoke-Sqlcmd2.ps1), which abstracts out the underlying .NET logic to provide simplified SQL queries, the ability to handle SQL parameters, [PowerShell-esque behavior for DBNull](https://connect.microsoft.com/PowerShell/feedback/details/830412/provide-expected-comparison-handling-for-dbnull), and other conveniences.

-### Invoke-SQLiteQuery
+### PSSQLite

 I spent a few minutes with the SQLite binaries and examples from Jim and Chrissy, and simply duct-taped SQLite functionality onto Invoke-Sqlcmd2.
 Let’s take a look at what we can do

 #### Getting Started

-Download and unblock [Invoke-SQLiteQuery](https://github.com/RamblingCookieMonster/Invoke-SQLiteQuery), and you'll be up and running, ready to work with SQLite.
+Download and unblock [PSSQLite](https://github.com/RamblingCookieMonster/PSSQLite), and you'll be up and running, ready to work with SQLite.
 Let's create a data source and a table:

 {% gist bc4f2e1bcf1c4a44b03e %}